insanj/Snooze/README.md

 		}
 	}]

 That seemed simple.
 But it was called more than once, maybe even dozens of times.
 Comparing all of those calls would be exhausting.
-A simple implementation (reducing the "fire date" by 9, the default snooze time, and increasing it by SZADD_AMOUNT, my test amount) failed on all counts.
-Although it did alter the notification, that didn't seem to have any effect on the actual performace of an Alarm.
+A simple implementation (reducing the "fire date" by 9, the default snooze time, and increasing it by ```SZADD_AMOUNT```, my test amount) failed on all counts.
+Although it did alter the notification, that didn't seem to have any effect on the actual performance of an Alarm.
 So, I peeled through some dumps I had lying around for the Clock app and SpringBoard.
 In a twist, I found this handy method, in a class I'd never even heard of:

 	-[SBClockDataProvider _handleAlarmSnoozedNotification:]